What Is a Car Insurance Grace Period?

 Some insurance carriers do allow clients to use their grace period every single month.
 However, it is never a good idea to do so.
 Paying within your grace period every month can have some very negative consequences to your policy in the future.

 - Preferred insurance carriers may be less likely to reinstate your car insurance policy if you pay during your grace period every month.
-If your policy does ever lapse, you want to show you were a good client who always paid in a timely manner.
+If your policy does ever lapse, you want to show you were a good client who always paid promptly.
 Paying in your grace period over and over could reduce your chance of being reinstated.

 Beware of insurance carriers who allow payment in a grace period except for renewal payments and sometimes the last payment in a billing cycle.
 Abnormalities like this make an accidental lapse in coverage more likely.
 Know your insurance carrier's grace period rules and make sure to follow them.